AnkerMax/AssetGuard/README.md

 ## Notes

-- Remote `asset`references are detected but not attached as local binary files
+- Remote `asset` references are detected but not attached as local binary files
-- Duplicate `asset`paths are deduplicated before submission
+- Duplicate `asset` paths are deduplicated before submission
 - Full RST content is included in the prompt
 - Larger RST files may increase token usage and API cost
 - The script includes debug print statements intended for development
-- Workspace path and Source root path are NOT the same paths and may differ
+- Workspace path and Source root path are allowed to differ
-- Use exactly the referenced `asset`folder path (from your `.rst` files) as source root path
+- Use exactly the `asset` folder path referenced in the `.rst` file as source root path

-## Limitations

-- Only a subset of recognized `asset`types is sent to the API
-- The script depends on the configured AI endpoint response format

 ## Use cases

-- Documentation `asset`validation
+- Documentation `asset` validation
+- easy to automate validation into pipeline
 - Technical content QA
 - Detection of misleading or weak visuals
 - Machine-readable audit output for pipelines